mussie009/simplePwapp/client/README.md

 React / Redux app.
-Liss all users from the API(https://jsonplaceholder.typicode.com/users) (grid, listview).
+Lists all users from the API(https://jsonplaceholder.typicode.com/users) (grid, listview).
 This will be the home page of the app.
 Has functionality to create a new user (user object in the API) Validations when creating a new user (validation error will be displayed to the user):
 Required fields: name, email, phone